uvacw/inca/doc/howto_scrape.md

 _WARNING:INCAcore.database:No database functionality available_
 _WARNING:processing.basic_text_processing:Pattern is NOT python 3 compatible...skipping_

-Please give the argument `database = False`, as you just want to work with test data.
+When creating an instance of the scraper, please give the argument `database = False`, as you just want to work with test data.

 ```python
 import inca